hcpty/arc/README.md

 # Readme
-Arc is a hypertext container.
+Arc is a Hypertext container.